-I joined AstrobiologyOU in January 2020 as Lecturer in Astrobiology Education.
-The core of my role is to build, implement and evaluate development, teaching and training resources for both formal and informal education and opportunities that integrate the research of AstrobiologyOU.
+I joined AstrobiologyOU in January 2020.
+The core work of my role is to build, implement and evaluate resources for formal and informal education and training that integrate the research of AstrobiologyOU.

 A key objective for the education workstream in AstrobiologyOU is to ensure that the group is embedded in an ethos of engaged research.
 Engaged research, for the Open University, encompasses the many different ways that researchers meaningfully interact with stakeholders over any or all stages of a research process, from formulating the research question, to collaborative research, to co-production and dissemination of knowledge.